 (6) Notwithstanding any other provision of this Section, ERCOT shall approve a requested Outage plan for a nuclear Generation Resource.

 (7) Notwithstanding any other provision in this Section, ERCOT shall approve an Outage plan for a Generation Resource that is part of an industrial generation facility if the plan states that the Generation Resource is part of an industrial generation facility, as described in subsection (l) of the Public Utility Regulatory Act (PURA), TEX.
 UTIL.
 CODE ANN. § 39.151 (Vernon 1998 & Supp.
-2007), and that the Outage is necessitated by the operational needs of an industrial Load normally served by the Generation Resource, except that ERCOT is not required to approve the Outage plan if ERCOT determines the Outage will impair ERCOT’s ability to ensure transmission security..
+2007), and that the Outage is necessitated by the operational needs of an industrial Load normally served by the Generation Resource, except that ERCOT is not required to approve the Outage plan if ERCOT determines the Outage will impair ERCOT’s ability to ensure transmission security.

+(8) Notwithstanding any other provision in this Section, ERCOT may, in its sole discretion, approve a requested Outage plan that would cause the aggregate MW of Resource Outages to exceed the RPOL at any point during the duration of the proposed Resource Outage and ERCOT determines that any of the following apply:

+(a) The Resource cannot operate due to unavailable fuel supply such as gas pipeline outages;

+(b) The Resource must take an Outage to effectuate a fuel source conversion and does not meet the requirements of submitting the notification of Suspension of Operations of a Generation Resource;

+(c) The Resource will be unable to operate due to a Planned Transmission Outage that is needed to support the interconnection of a new facility as described in the Public Utility Regulatory Act (PURA), TEX.
+UTIL.
+CODE ANN. § 35.005(d) or to support the transmission improvements that are needed to mitigate cascading, instability, or uncontrolled islanding; or

+(d) The Resource must take an Outage to make improvements necessary to meet state or federal regulatory environmental requirements that would otherwise prevent the Resource from operating.

 3.1.6.4 Approval of Changes to a Resource Outage Plan